 What information your background check reports in Nebraska could reveal depends on the type of report you want.

 The majority of companies require background checks for criminal convictions and employment verifications.
 They also require education verifications, as well as licensing and credential checks.

-Employers who hire employees to operate company vehicles are likely to need to obtain motor vehicle records.
+Employers who hire employees to operate company vehicles are likely to obtain motor vehicle records.

-Many employers will also require screening for drugs prior to employment as a condition for employment.
+Many employers will also require screening for drugs before employment as a condition for employment.